 Long ago, when the world was young, only the legendary Pokémon existed.
 Mew had been given the power of Life, and began to make from itself the lower Pokémon, but Mew worried that the Pokémon would have difficulties surviving on the young planet, and therefore asked that for every Pokémon that it created, one of the legendary Pokémon named itself as its Guardian and would watch over the species for ever and ever.

 The legendary Pokémon had previously divided the year between themselves such that each ruled over one week in one of the four seasons of Water, Earth, Fire and Air.
-Mew, however, asked that they dedicate all but one of the individual days of their reigns to the mortal Pokémon.
+Mew, however, asked that they dedicate the individual days of their reigns to the mortal Pokémon.
 The legendary Pokémon agreed to it, and when Mew created a family of Pokémon, one of the legendaries would name itself as the Guardian of that family and dedicate to it one of its days.

 But the Magikarp were more resilient than Deoxys had anticipated, and upon evolution into Gyarados their power returned redoubled.
-They survived Deoxys' plan, and though Suicune could not restore their former power, he sealed it so that they could not be weakened again.
-Livid at his failure, Deoxys retreated into himself and planned revenge against the legendaries, Suicune, and now also against the Magikarp that he had failed to wipe out.
+They survived Deoxys' plan, and though Lugia could not restore their former power, he sealed it so that they could not be weakened again.
+Livid at his failure, Deoxys retreated into himself and planned revenge against the legendaries, Lugia, and now also against the Magikarp that he had failed to wipe out.